Beijing Zoo

 By Boat:

-There are boats cruising between Beijing Exhibition Center and Summer Palace, known as Imperial Waterway Cruise or Empress Dowager Cixi Watercourse.
-The zoo is one of the stops.
-Usually, it takes about 5 to 10 minutes from Exhibition Center and 45 minutes from Summer Palace.
+There are boats cruising between Beijing Summer Palace and Beijing Zoo via Ziyuwan Wharf, known as Imperial Waterway Cruise or Empress Dowager Cixi Watercourse.
+The total length is about 9km (5.6 miles) and the duration is about one hour.
 After visiting the zoo, one can embark and continue to take ferry to visit the Purple Bamboo Garden and Summer Palace.

 Cruise duration One hour